waiting-for-dev/web_pipe/docs/extensions/session.md

 # Session

-Wrapper around `Rack::Session` middleware to help working with sessions in your plugged operations.
+Wrapper around `Rack::Session` middleware to help work with sessions in your plugged operations.

-It depends on `Rack::Session` middleware, which is shipped by rack.
+It depends on the `Rack::Session` middleware, which is shipped by rack.

-It adds following methods to `WebPipe::Conn`:
+It adds the following methods to `WebPipe::Conn`:

 - `#fetch_session(key)`, `#fetch_session(key, default)` or
   `#fetch_session(key) { default }`.
 Returns what is stored under